Leather gloves are in great demand due to their durability and for providing warmth. But they look so bad if they become dirty due to frequent use.

 - Products: Use the best products and ingredients to get the best results.

 - Rubbing: Do not rub harshly while cleaning because this will damage the leather surface.
-Always rub gently to remove any stain.
+Always rub gently to remove any stains.

 - Stains: Avoid stubborn stains to decrease the chances of destruction.

-- Hand wash: Hand washing is better than machine washing to clean leather items.
+- Hand washing: Hand washing is better than machine washing to clean leather items.
 This will decrease the chance of damage.

 - Wash before it’s too late: If you want effective results, wash your leather gloves before they become too soiled.